 A variety of courses can fulfil the rest of the requirements to graduate with a History Major.
 These requirements are:

-• Of the 42 minimum history credits, at least 6 credits must be substantially pre-modern in content.
-A list of courses fulfilling this requirement is available on the History Department website and in this booklet on pages 7-8.
+- Of the 42 minimum history credits, at least 6 credits must be substantially pre-modern in content.
+A list of courses fulfilling this requirement is available on the History Department website.
 This requirement cannot be waived.